Mustafa7Ibrahim/easix/README.md

 - [x] Formatting DateTime objects to yyyy-MM-dd format
 - [x] Formatting TimeOfDay objects to HH:mm:ss format
 - [x] Adding padding to widgets, allowing customization of height, width, or both
+- [x] Adding an extension to the String class to get the first letters of a string

 ### useful functions